rahulprabhakaran/Automatic-Fracture-Detection-Code/README.md

                                 -> performs line simplification of polylines using the Douglas-Peucker algorithm (if necessary)
                                 -> converts polylines into shapefiles structures and saves as shapefiles

+The "Examples" folder contains images which are referred to in the manuscript.
+These are provided so that the user of this repository can replicate the results in the manuscript.
+The images are sourced from the following sources:

 The "Mex" folder contains C++ executables that are used by the MATLAB scripts.
 They are from the open-source Complex Shearlet Toolbox (CoSHREM).
 Please refer to : "Reisenhofer, R., Kiefer, J., and King, E. J.: Shearlet-based detection of flame fronts, Experiments in Fluids, 57, 41, https://doi.org/10.1007/s00348-016-2128-6, 2016" for a detailed description of the CoSHREM toolbox.